 To begin to understand what pest control involves, I would like to introduce the main characters — the pests!

 Simply scroll down to learn more about which of these pesky creatures infest commercial premises and how to detect their presence.

 The mere sight of a rat can cause alarm and for good reason too.

-Salmonellosis, Weil’s disease, leptospirosis, rat bite fever and hantavirus are just some of the main rodent-borne diseases that can affect humans.
+Salmonellosis, Weil’s disease, leptospirosis and rat bite Typhoid fever are just some of the main rodent-borne diseases that can affect humans.

 Like rats, mice tend to nibble about 0.15gm from multiple sources in a night.

 The indicators for detecting the presence of mice are similar to rats, ie droppings, urine pillars, footprints, grease marks, squeaking and scratching noises.